Award-winning Producer / Director / Writer / Editor /

 storytelling, and getting great performances from actors, on any size budget.

-Sam Longoria will speak to your Club or Organization or Business, when he
+Sam Longoria will speak to your Club or Organization or Business,

 To book Sam Longoria for a speaking engagement, call 323-472-5685